RG theory of spontaneous stochasticity for Sabra model of turbulence: Introduction

 Eulerian spontaneous stochasticity was conjectured to be universal~\cite{mailybaev2016spontaneously,bandak2024spontaneous,ortiz2025spontaneous}, i.e. the limiting stochastic process does not actually depend on the specific form of dissipative and noise terms.
 Such a counterintuitive property would be of great practical importance, meaning that small-scale flow details are irrelevant for large-scale probabilistic prediction.
 Theoretical understanding of this universality in practical fluid models is a very difficult task, but some understanding has already been achieved using toy models.
 In particular, the existence and universality of spontaneously stochastic solutions has been proven in some specific models~\cite{eyink2020renormalization,mailybaev2023spontaneously,drivas2024statistical}.
 For a more general class of models represented as dynamics on a fractal space-time lattice, the universality of spontaneous stochasticity has been explained in terms of the renormalization group (RG) approach~\cite{mailybaev2023spontaneous,mailybaev2025rg}.

 Our goal here is to extend the RG approach to explain spontaneous stochasticity and its universality in shell turbulence models.
 Shell models are popular "toy" models that share many non-trivial features of realistic turbulent flows~\cite{frisch1999turbulence,biferale2003shell}, and we focus on the so-called Sabra model~\cite{l1998improved}.
-Since the RG method was previously developed for discrete dynamics on a fractal lattice~\cite{mailybaev2023spontaneous,mailybaev2025rg}, its extension to shell models faces two main obstacles: (a) the continuous-time formulation and (b) scale invariance with respect to both time and space scaling.
-Overcoming these difficulties is important not only within the framework of shell models, but also as a step towards the possible extension of the RG approach to realistic fluid systems.
-Developments in this direction for deterministic models (without noise) were presented in \cite{mailybaev2024rg}, but their extension to the stochastic setting is difficult.
+Since the RG method was previously developed for discrete-time dynamics on a fractal lattice~\cite{mailybaev2023spontaneous,mailybaev2025rg}, its extension to shell models requires addressing two key issues: the continuous-time formulation and scale invariance with respect to both time and space.
+This extension is important not only within the framework of shell models, but also as a step toward a possible application of the RG approach to more realistic fluid systems.
+Developments in this direction for deterministic models (without noise) were presented in~\cite{mailybaev2024rg}; however, a similar extension to the stochastic setting faces significant mathematical difficulties in defining the RG operator.
 Instead, in the present paper we approximate the continuous-time model by dynamics on a properly designed spacetime lattice.
-This use of lattice models in situations where analysis in the continuous formulation is difficult or impossible is reminiscent of similar constructions in statistical mechanics and quantum field theory.
+This use of lattice models in situations where analysis in the continuous formulation is problematic is reminiscent of analogous constructions in statistical mechanics and quantum field theory.